-The BA45F5542/BA45F5542-2 is a Flash Memory A/D type 8-bit high performance RISC architecture microcontroller, designed especially for smoke detector applications.
+The BA45F5240/BA45F5240-2 is a Flash Memory A/D type 8-bit high performance RISC architecture microcontroller, designed especially for smoke detector applications.
 Offering users the convenience of Flash Memory multi-programming features, the device also includes a wide range of flexible functions and features.
 Other memory includes an area of RAM Data Memory as well as an area of true EEPROM memory for storage of non-volatile data such as serial numbers, calibration data etc.

-Analog features include a multi-channel Analog to Digital converter, two comparators, three operational amplifiers, three D/A converters and an internal 3.3V low dropout voltage regulator.
+Analog features include a multi-channel Analog to Digital converter, two comparators, three operational amplifiers and three D/A converters.
 With regard to internal timers, the device includes multiple and extremely flexible Timer Modules providing functions for timing, pulse generation and PWM output operations.
 Communication with the outside world is catered for by including fully integrated SPI, I2C and UART interface functions, three popular interfaces which provide designers with a means of easy communication with external peripheral hardware.
 Protective features such as an internal Watchdog Timer, Low Voltage Reset and Low Voltage Detector coupled with excellent noise immunity and ESD protection ensure that reliable operation is maintained in hostile electrical environments.